Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Methods

-Training data were produced following the method described in Section \ref{subsec:sequential-SRDA} (Figure \ref{fig:inference-tranining-method}b).
-Here, the HR simulation results are regarded as the ground truth.
-Applying a low-pass filter to these HR results in the wavenumber domain, we obtained the LR data that were the initial conditions for generating the training data.
-The assimilation interval was set to $\Delta T = 1$, approximately half of the advection time scale of the zonal jet.
-For each assimilation cycle, the LR forecast was obtained by running the LR fluid model over $\Delta T$.
-The initial period of $t < 4$ was discarded due to the small amplitude of the perturbations.
-Similarly, the period of $t > 24$ was excluded, as the vorticity field reached statistically steady states (Section \ref{subsec:accuracy-srda}).
-Thus, each simulation with the target period of $4 \le t \le 24$ includes 20 assimilation cycles.
-By varying the random initial perturbations (Section \ref{subsec:fluid-simulation}), we carried out 4,500 simulations, with 70\% used as training data and the remaining 30\% as validation data.
+We adopted an offline strategy in which training data were pre-generated [Fig. \ref{fig:train_test_methods}(a)].
+The training data consist of pairs of HR observations and LR forecasts, as discussed in Sections \ref{subsec:loss-for-sr-models} and \ref{subsec:srda-implementation-cvae}.
+The initial conditions for the LR fluid model were obtained by applying a low-pass filter to the HR simulation results in the wavenumber domain.
+This filtering completely removes all high-wavenumber components using discrete Fourier transform.
+After time integration over $\Delta T$ ($= 1$), the resultant LR forecasts were used in training.
+This $\Delta T$ equals the assimilation interval, which is a reasonable timescale because $\Delta T = 1$ is approximately half of the advection time of the zonal jet.
+The corresponding observations were obtained by subsampling.
+Figure \ref{fig:train_test_methods}(a) denotes pairs of the LR forecasts and HR observations as stars.
+By varying the random initial perturbations (Section \ref{subsec:cfd-simulation}), we conducted 4,500 simulations; 70\% were used as training data and the remaining 30\% as validation data for hyperparameter tuning.

+In principle, HR simulations are not required because the training data include LR forecasts rather than HR results.
+These LR forecasts are obtained by numerical integration in which the analysis states are used as initial conditions.
+In offline training, however, such an analysis is unavailable because the CVAE is not trained yet.
+Thus, the filtered HR results were used as the initial conditions.
+In realistic applications, these initial conditions can be obtained from existing assimilated data,\cite{Hersbach+2020QJRMS, Kosaka+2024JMSJ} or online training would be effective,\cite{Sahoo+2018IJCAI,Rasp2020GMD} where training and data generation are performed alternately or in parallel.